Pacific Ocean: Etymology

-In the early 16th century, Spanish explorer Vasco Núñez de Balboa crossed the Isthmus of Panama in 1513 and sighted the great "Southern Sea", which he named Mar del Sur (in Spanish).
+In 1513, during the Age of Discovery, Spanish explorer Vasco Núñez de Balboa crossed the Isthmus of Panama and sighted the great "Southern Sea", which he named Mar del Sur (in Spanish).
 Afterwards, the ocean's current name was coined by Portuguese explorer Ferdinand Magellan during the Spanish circumnavigation of the world in 1520, as he encountered favorable winds upon reaching the ocean.
 He called it Mar Pacífico, which in Portuguese and Spanish means 'peaceful sea'.

 History

 Prehistory

 Across the continents of Asia, Australia and the Americas, more than 25,000 islands, large and small, rise above the surface of the Pacific Ocean.
-Multiple islands were the shells of former active volcanoes that have lain dormant for thousands of years.
+Multiple islands are the shells of former active volcanoes that have lain dormant for thousands of years (see also Ring of Fire).
 Close to the equator, without vast areas of blue ocean, are a dot of atolls that have over intervals of time been formed by seamounts as a result of tiny coral islands strung in a ring within surroundings of a central lagoon.